-- is designed for paper-based media with a thickness between 60 and 175 μm, roughly corresponding to a paper weight of 60 to 175 grams/m2 (basis weight 40 to 120 lb). - cuts through the media approximately 37 mm (1.5 in) in front of the printer's dot line.
-Make sure to properly adjust the media feed.
-For help, see "Configuring Your Printer" on page 76. - should not be used to cut through labels, because the adhesive sticks to the shears, which can damage the cutter.
-If you do cut through adhesive labels, tilt the cutter down and clean it with isopropyl alcohol. - must be enabled in Setup mode.
-For help, see "Configuring Your Printer From the Screen" on page 76. - is held by a latch inside the media compartment and can be tilted forward to facilitate loading media.
+- is designed for paper-based media with a thickness between 60 and 175 μm, roughly corresponding to a paper weight of 60 to 175 grams/m (basis weight 40 to 120 lb). - should not be used to cut through labels, because the adhesive sticks to the shears, which can damage the cutter. - can be used with both standard edge guide and the quick-load guides.